jinhaworld/jekyll-theme-chirpy/_posts/2021-5-24-Creating-Jekyll-Website.md

 and so on.
 The file is pretty self-explanatory with comments that you can use to guide yourself on what information you can replace each default value with.
 Note that unless you are relatively comfortable with jekyll, it's recommended to change only the variables storing your personal information.

-You can also edit your the files in the _tabs folder, where, for instance, the about.md file would be the page you will see when you click on *about* on the left column.
-Try writing and testing different files and seeing which part changes to accustom yourself.
+You can also edit the files in the _tabs folder, where, for instance, the about.md file would be the page you will see when you click on *about* on the left column.
+Try writing and testing different files and seeing which part changes to get accustomed.

-Everytime you make a change and reload [http://127.0.0.1:4000/](http://127.0.0.1:4000/), you will be able to see the according change made.
+Everytime you make a change and reload [http://127.0.0.1:4000/](http://127.0.0.1:4000/), you will be able to see the according changes made.

 ## <span style="color: blue;">  8.
 Hosting on GitHub pages </span>

 Hosting on GitHub pages is mildly annoying for the jekyll-theme-chirpy, but not too unreasonable.
 As listed in the directions under Deployment in the README.MD, first modify your repository name in GitHub to the url that you want it to have.
-For instance, if you are creating a person website, replace the name to
+For instance, if you are creating a personal website, replace the name to

 > username.github.io